Evaluating a Solution Objectively: A Guide to Unbiased Decision-Making

 Before evaluating any solution, it's imperative to have a crystal-clear understanding of the problem you're trying to solve.
 This involves:

 - Identifying the core issue: What is the root cause of the problem?
-Avoid superficial symptoms and delve into the underlying causes.
+Avoid superficial symptoms and dig into the underlying causes.

 - Setting specific goals: What are you hoping to achieve?
 Define measurable and achievable goals that will allow you to assess the effectiveness of the proposed solutions.